-To make her Hospital visits more bearable, the Child Life team in the Cancer Center treats Ayana to games and arts and crafts.
-After she returned home from a round of treatment, her parents bought her a beautiful pink bike with stars, and Ayana was so excited that she took a test ride around the store.
+After she returned home from a round of treatment, her parents took her to buy a beautiful pink bike with stars, and Ayana was so excited that she took a test ride around the store.
 They went on three trips this summer.

 “We now truly, truly, appreciate the time that we spend together as family,” says Yolanda.
 “We appreciated it before, but my goodness, we appreciate it more.”

-And all of her friends and family will be at the Four Seasons Parkway Run & Walk on Sept.
-19, sporting pink Team Ayana t-shirts (pink is Ayana’s very favorite color.)
-Ayana is serving as one of the ambassadors for the event, sharing her story and helping to raise funds and awareness for pediatric cancer research and survivorship programs.
+And all of her friends and family will be at the 2015 Parkway Run & Walk on Sept.
+19, sporting pink Team Ayana T-shirts (pink is Ayana’s very favorite color).
+Ayana is serving as one of the Ambassadors for the event, sharing her story and helping to raise funds and awareness for pediatric cancer research and survivorship programs.

 “Parkway Run means that we can gather as one with other families and have a moment of triumph in the name of what we’re fighting for,” says Ayana’s father, Reggie.
 “It gives us hope to continue fighting, and surely bringing all this love and karma together in one event is what we all need.”

 Ayana, Reggie says, has been a wise guide to her whole family.
 “She would bring scripture to us from her Bible.
 She would write poems.
 She would give us pictures.
 She told us, she’s going to fight.
 And we told her that we will do everything to make sure that she makes it through.”